Exploring alternative

 Our efforts work towards permitting the transnotation of music into a wide variety of chromatic-staff notation systems.
 The following applications each work with a specific alternative notation system, and were developed independently from the Music Notation Project.

-NoteWriter-AB Albert Brennink created NoteWriter-AB (scroll to the bottom of the page), an application for his A-B Chromatic Notation.
-It is an extended version of the NoteWriter II® software for Apple Macintosh computers, and sells for $295.
-At this point it is "legacy" software, as it only runs in Mac OS 9 or the Classic environment of OS X for PowerPC Macs, and will not run on Intel Macs at all.
+Albert Brennink had Keith Hamel create “NoteWriter-AB,” an application for Brennink’s A-B Chromatic Notation.
+It was an extended version of the NoteWriter II® software for Apple Macintosh computers, and Brennink sold it for $295.
+At this point it is “legacy” software, as it only runs in Mac OS 9 or the Classic environment of OS X for PowerPC Macs, and will not run on Intel Macs at all.